 Responsibilities of Trustees

-Trustees have a fiduciary duty to manage the trust assets and ensure compliance with all relevant tax laws.
+Trustees have a fiduciary duty to manage the trust assets in the best interests of the beneficiaries and to ensure full compliance with all relevant tax legislation.
 This includes:

 How Trustees Handle Tax Payments

-Handling tax payments is a critical aspect of a trustee’s role.
-Trustees are responsible for making tax payments on the income generated by the trust, even if that income is not distributed to beneficiaries.
-This requires a thorough understanding of the tax implications of trust funds in the UK.
+Handling tax payments is a critical part of a trustee’s role.
+Trustees must pay tax on the income and gains generated by the trust, even if that income is not distributed to beneficiaries.
+For discretionary trusts, this means paying the trust rate of 45% on non-dividend income and 39.35% on dividends.

 Personal Allowances and Trusts

-When it comes to trusts, personal allowances play a significant role in minimizing tax liabilities.
-Understanding how these allowances work is crucial for both beneficiaries and trustees.
+When it comes to trusts, understanding how personal allowances and trust-specific allowances interact is crucial for minimising tax liabilities for both trustees and beneficiaries.

 Income Tax Allowance for Beneficiaries